DuckyMomo20012/email-remote-access/README.md

 ```

 > **Note**: This is an entry point for all the services.
 Each service should be
-> run from this entry point to make the absolute import works.
+> run from this entry point to make the absolute import work.

 <!-- Roadmap -->